jepstein-eagle/adaptable/packages/adaptable-ng-aggrid/README.md

 - onAdaptableReady: (adaptableApi: AdaptableApi) - gives you access to Adaptable Api object

+## Upgrade guide

+For upgrading from v5 to v6 of AdapTable see the [Version 6 Upgrade Guide](./adaptable/upgrade-guide.md)

 ## Licences

 Adaptable is a commercial product and requires a purchased licence for use.